stormasm/spanish/log/life.md

 2. (nautical)
 a. to anchor

-Los marineros aferraron el barco al fondo del mar.The sailors anchored the boat to the seabed.
+- Los marineros aferraron el barco al fondo del mar.
+- The sailors anchored the boat to the seabed.